marcelovicentegc/george/README.md

 ## Production directions ⤴️

 To put George in production, check the [production instructions](docs/PRODUCTION_DIRECTIONS.md).
 These instructions apply to Debian-based O.Ss, secifically, Raspberry Pies.
 If you pretend to run George in production on another O.S. or device, you are on your own, although it shouldn't be a problem to set up everything needed to get George up and running in any O.S. or device.
 PRs with production directions for other platforms are welcome 😄!

+> PS: A Docker image will be available soon!

 <a href="https://www.buymeacoffee.com/YkwcZVO" target="_blank"><img src="./assets/buymeacoffee.png" alt="Buy Me A Coffee" height="51"></a>